albertodonato/bash.d/README.md

 My own Bash shell configuration.

-The entry point is the `bashrc` file in the top directory, which can be just sourced from `~/.bashrc`.
+The entry point is the `bashrc` file in the top directory, which can be just sourced from (or copied as) `~/.bashrc`.

-There are 3 subdirectories:
+The repository consists of the following directories:

-- `bin`, which contains standalone scripts
+- `bin`: contains standalone scripts.

-- `lib`, contains files with helper functions.
+- `lib`: contains files with helper functions.
 These are automatically made available in the shell, and can be also sourced in other scripts.
+The path of the directory is available as `$SYSTEM_SH_LIB_DIR`.

-- `rc.d`, actual bash configuration (environment variables, aliases, ...),
+- `rc.d`: actual bash configuration (environment variables, aliases, ...),
   these are basically what goes in `.bashrc`, split in different files.
 Files in this directory are automatically sourced at shell startup in alphabetic order.